Coming of the Andals

 The Andals turned their attention to the Iron Islands a thousand years after their landing on the Fingers.
 As the Andals invaded and settled in the riverlands, westerlands, and the Reach, they began constructing new settlements and stout castles.
 These stronger defenses, combined with the Andals' sailing ability, weakened the grip of the ironborn on the Sunset Sea.
 The Andals then began to invade the Iron Islands in waves, often with the support of rival ironborn lords.

-The Andals were a conquering people, but they were greatly outnumbered by the First Men.
+The Andals were a conquering people, but they were greatly outnumbered by the First Men of Westeros.
 In order to consolidate their control, the Andal warlords and kings often married the wives and daughters of the defeated First Men kings.
 Although most of the First Men eventually converted to the Faith of the Seven, godswoods with heart trees were retained in many castles to prevent religious wars.
 An exception to the spread of the Faith is the Iron Islands, where the native worship of the Drowned God was adopted by the invading Andals.

 The Andals introduced writing, as before that time the First Men only used runes for carving on stone.
 Everything since written about the Age of Heroes, the Dawn Age, and the Long Night originates from stories written down by septons.
 The Andals also introduced weapons of steel.
 Knighthood and chivalry spread through most of Westeros, especially in the Reach.